Many asthma triggers can be found in the home. As we spend up to 90% of our time indoors, this can have a significant impact on asthma symptoms.

-- Use extractor fans or open windorws to increase ventilation from showers, appliances and cooking;
+- Use extractor fans or open windows to increase ventilation from showers, appliances and cooking.

-- Wash mould off hard surfces using a water, vinegar and soap mix;
+- Wash mould off hard surfaces using a water, vinegar and soap mix.

-- Consider using a purifier with a built-in air quality sensor to remove allergens and polluntants from the air;
+- Consider using a purifier with a built-in air quality sensor to remove allergens and pollutants from the air.

 - Fix leaks and moisture problems, and keep things clean and dry in places where mould tends to grow such as showers and under sinks.